SSWConsulting/SSW.Rules.Content/rules/scoped-css/rule.md

 </MyComponent>
 ```

-In `MyComponent.razor.cs`, if I use the `::deep` psuedo selector on a class, it will be applied to `MyChildComponent`.
+In `MyComponent.razor.cs`, if we use the `::deep` psuedo selector on a class, it will be applied to `MyChildComponent`.

 ```css
 ::deep .myClass {